fenriques/AstroDom/README.md

 ## Contact

-For any questions or suggestions, please open an issue or contact us at support@astrodom2.com.
+For any questions or suggestions, please open an issue.

 Happy stargazing!